wsmaisys/Jurisol-legal-assistant-RAG/README.md

 ## Project Description

 **Jurisol** is an intelligent, AI-powered legal research assistant for Indian law.
-It leverages Retrieval-Augmented Generation (RAG) and a Qdrant vector database to deliver precise, context-aware answers to your legal queries by searching and synthesizing information from a curated database of Indian legal documents.
+It leverages Retrieval-Augmented Generation (RAG) and a Chroma vector database to deliver precise, context-aware answers to your legal queries by searching and synthesizing information from a curated database of Indian legal documents.

 ---

 ## 🚀 Key Features

+- **Advanced Legal Research:**
-- **Instant Legal Insights:** Accurate, referenced answers to complex legal questions.
+  - Accurate, context-aware answers with automatic query classification
-- **AI-Powered Search:** Combines natural language processing and vector search for deep, relevant results.
+  - Combines vector search of legal documents with real-time online research
-- **Indian Law Focus:** Specially tailored for Indian statutes, case law, and legal principles.
-- **User-Friendly Interface:** Streamlit frontend for interactive chat; FastAPI backend for robust API.
-- **Transparent Citations:** Every answer is backed by references to actual legal documents.
+  - Transparent citations and references to legal sources

+- **Enhanced Conversation Management:**
+  - Multi-threaded chat with persistent conversation history
+  - Thread search and organization capabilities
+  - Streaming responses for better user experience

+- **Intelligent Query Processing:**
+  - Automatic distinction between legal queries and casual conversation
+  - Enhanced response generation with relevant legal context
+  - Fallback mechanisms for robust error handling

+- **Specialized Indian Law Focus:**
+  - Curated database of Indian statutes and legal documents
+  - Integration with government legal resources
+  - Context-aware responses based on Indian legal framework

+- **Modern Technical Architecture:**
+  - LangGraph for sophisticated workflow orchestration
+  - MistralAI's latest models for improved responses
+  - Modular tool system for extensible capabilities

 ---

 ## � How Jurisol Works

 1. **User Query:** Ask legal questions in natural language.
-2. **Semantic Search:** Qdrant vector search retrieves the most relevant legal documents from the Indian law database.
+2. **Semantic Search:** Chroma vector search retrieves the most relevant legal documents from the Indian law database.
 3. **RAG Pipeline:** The AI model synthesizes retrieved information, generating a clear, context-aware answer with references.
 4. **Response:** The user receives a concise, well-cited answer, ready for research or decision-making.